 The recipe calls for Pastability hearts of palm pasta.
-This is similar to the linguine from Palmini I used in recipes like my low carb carbonara and 5-spice ground beef and noodle stir fry.
+This is similar to the linguine from Palmini I used in recipes like my low carb carbonara.
 Both products have 60 calories per 8 oz of drained pasta, and I think both products have nearly identical taste and texture.

-If carbs aren’t a concern, feel free to use real pasta or something like Banza’s chickpea spaghetti.
+If carbs aren’t a concern, feel free to use real pasta or something like Banza’s chickpea spaghetti or the Barilla Protein+ I used for my high protein spaghetti and meatballs.
 You’ll need to cook it before adding in step 5, though!